M70

 Award in Communicating with Parents

 Schools in the 21st century have become more diverse than ever before.
-Understanding the learners’ and hence the parents’ familial, cultural, and socio-economic backgrounds is of the essence.
-Involving and collaborating effectively with parents, as important stakeholders, is crucial for the success of any school.
-Greater parental involvement leads to greater success in the child.
+Understanding the learners’, and hence, the parents’ familial, cultural and socio-economic backgrounds is essential.
+Involving and collaborating effectively with parents as important stakeholders is crucial for the success of any school.
+Greater parental involvement leads to greater success for the child.

 Applicants interested in following this programme are to satisfy one of the minimum eligibility criteria: